vasundhra01/DBMS-Project/README.md

-# DBMS-Project
-🎬 DBMS Movie Recommendation System
+# DBMS Movie Recommendation System

 A full-stack web application featuring a robust Relational Database Management System (RDBMS) backend and a modern React.js frontend for discovering and recommending movies.